-The turn in the weather makes me slightly sad that I have to stop making stews (well, I don’t have to and to be honest I don’t altogether, but Mr G does start moaning if I serve up Beef Bourguignon when it’s 30 degrees outside – I don’t get it myself…), but it mostly makes me super happy that I can start concocting new and exciting salads.
+The turn in the weather makes me slightly sad that I have to stop making stews (well, I don’t have to, and to be honest, I don’t altogether, but Mr G does start moaning if I serve up Beef Bourguignon when it’s 30 degrees outside – I don’t ‘get’ it myself…), but it mostly makes me super happy that I can start concocting new and exciting salads.

 And by salads, I don’t mean a few limp lettuce leaves on the side, I mean glorious, wonderful, colourful, delicious and HEALTHY main course salads!

-So to celebrate the fact that it’s nearly summer (yey!), I am sharing 2 lovely salads this week.
+So to celebrate the fact that it’s nearly summer (yay!), I am sharing 2 lovely salads this week.
 Starting today with this gorgeous Mexican-inspired salad that literally take 5 minutes to make – leaving you loads more time to enjoy the sunshine.

-I have to say, I have no idea whether they make a salad like this in Mexico, or not – it was concocted in my head from a vague idea of putting together lots of raw ingredients that I would normally think of as ‘Mexican’: avocados, kidney beans, sweetcorn, peppers, tomatoes, lime, coriander (AKA cilantro) and creating a colourful, healthy salad out of them.
+I have to say, I have no idea whether they actually make a salad like this in Mexico, or not – it was concocted in my head from a vague idea of putting together lots of raw ingredients that I would normally think of as ‘Mexican’: avocados, kidney beans, sweetcorn, peppers, tomatoes, lime, coriander (AKA cilantro) and creating a colourful, healthy salad out of them.

-I was also motivated by the fact that I really, really want to eat more healthily – I started January with such good intentions to eat more healthily in 2016, but somehow I slipped back into old habits and now I notice that I am a whole stone heavier than I was this time last year – eek how did that happen?
+I was also motivated by the fact that I really, really want to eat more healthily – I started January with such good intentions to eat more healthily this year, but somehow I slipped back into old habits and now I notice that I am a whole stone heavier than I was this time last year – eek how did that happen?
 (Er – you started a food blog, Eb!)
 So I am now redoubling my efforts – always an easier resolution to make at this time of year than in miserable January, I find!
 So, expect to see more healthy food on Easy Peasy Foodie in the coming months…probably 😉

 It just so turns out that my Mexican salad invention is completely vegetarian, vegan, dairy free, gluten free and a whole lot of other free-froms as well, making it super useful if you are looking for a substantial salad that will cater for lots of dietary requirements – especially for summer entertaining.